Edge Developer Platform

 export async function onRequest({ request, params, env }) {

-// Get the namespace key named my_kv
+// Retrieve the namespace key with the variable name my_kv

 let count = await my_kv.get('count');